 “Don’t!” someone yelled.
 “Don’t trust her!”

-The familiar voice rang out through the my ears, as a translucent image of the speaker appeared in front of me, fixed upon the thin screen.
+The familiar voice rang out through my ears, as a translucent image of the speaker appeared in front of me, fixed upon the thin screen.
 This was both an image and a voice that I thought I would never experience again.
 It was a moment I wanted to savor.
-But Cruz’s shouts prevented me from doing so.
+But Cruz’s shouts prevented me from lingering in this moment.

 “Do you hear me?”
 Cruz yelled at me again.
 “Do not trust her!
-I forgot to put it in the letter, but I know you, and I know you’re going to want to.
+I didn’t think about it before I wrote the letter, but I know you, and I know you’re going to want to.
 But don’t trust her.”

 “Who?
 Don’t trust who?”
 I shouted back.